adamsalter/sitemap_generator/README.md

 Changelog
 -------

+- v2.0.2: [News sitemap][sitemap_news] support
 - v2.0.1.pre2: Fix uploading to the (bucket) root on a remote server
-- v2.0.1.pre1: Support read-only filesystems like Heroku by supporting uploading to remote server
+- v2.0.1.pre1: Support read-only filesystems like Heroku by supporting uploading to remote host
 - v2.0.1: Minor improvements to verbose handling; prevent missing Timeout issue
 - **v2.0.0: Introducing a new simpler API, Sitemap Groups, Sitemap Namers and more!**
 - v1.5.0: New options `include_root`, `include_index`; Major testing & refactoring